remoteintech/remote-jobs/company-profiles/kiprosh.md

 ## Company blurb

-[Kiprosh](http://kiprosh.com) is software product development firm building powerful Web & Mobile applications for everyone from multinational corporations to startups and consultancy companies.
-We specialise in Ruby on Rails, React.js, Ember.js, iOS, Android, .NET and Agile way of application development.
+[Kiprosh](https://kiprosh.com) is a software product development firm crafting high impact high performance scalable web & mobile applications.
+We are headquartered in Mumbai, India with an office in Chicago, USA.

 Our happy clients are our best credentials.
-Our clients are consultancy firms, non-profit organisation, small to medium businesses and startups like [Realvolve](http://realvolve.com/), [CrossRoads](http://crossroads.org.hk/), [GoGoVan](http://gogovan.com.hk/en/), [Thought-Sauce](http://thought-sauce.com/), [Rayku](http://rayku.com/home) and [Renatus](http://www.myrenatus.com/).
-Here is our [Client List](http://kiprosh.com/clients) with details of our work.
+Our international clients are consultancy firms, non-profits, medium to large size businesses like Crossroads, Renatus, All American Entertainment, EParamus, Realvolve, GoGoVan, Thought-Sauce, 3Qi-Labs, Rayku and many more.
+Here is our client list with details of our work.

-We also build our own products like the recently launched mobile app [Criticgiri](https://play.google.com/store/apps/details?id=com.kiprosh.criticgiri).

 We also organize [Meetups](http://www.meetup.com/Techgravy-Kiprosh) and [Techathons](http://on.fb.me/1NwaeNQ) at our office in Mumbai, India.
 Check our pics on our [Facebook](https://www.facebook.com/kiprosh/) page.
-Not bragging, but we have 1000+ followers on [Twitter](https://twitter.com/KiproshCareers) now.

 ## Company size

-A team of highly technical and collaborative 20+ Craftsmen.
+We are a team of 40+ Craftsmen worldwide.

 ## Remote status

-We are headquartered in Mumbai, INDIA with an office in Chicago, USA.
+We are headquartered in Mumbai, India with an office in Chicago, USA.

-In India, our team is spread across multiple cities with co-workers operating from Mumbai and Nagpur.
-To communicate and collaborate we use [Flowdock](http://flowdock.com/), [Slack](https://slack.com/), [Github](https://github.com/), [Google Hangouts](https://hangouts.google.com/), [Skype](http://www.skype.com/en/) and [GoToMeeting](http://www.gotomeeting.com/).
-We craft web & mobile applications using [Agile Methodologies](https://en.wikipedia.org/wiki/Agile_software_development).
+In India, our team is spread across multiple cities with team members working from Mumbai, Bangalore, Pune and Nagpur.
+To communicate and collaborate effectively, we use several tools like [Slack](https://slack.com/), [Github](https://github.com/), [Trello](https://trello.com/) and others.
+We are remote friendly and calm company.

-We have frequent weekend outings, lunch & dinner parties and lot of fun events.

 ## Region